Reconstructing the topology of clones: Topological Monoids

 \subsection{Negative results}

-\begin{theorem} There exist a closed oligomorphic submonoid $\mathbf M$ of $\mathbf O^{(1)}$ and an automorphism $\xi\colon \mathbf M\To \mathbf M$ which is not continuous.
+\begin{theorem} There exists a closed oligomorphic submonoid $\mathbf M$ of $\mathbf O^{(1)}$ which has an automorphism $\xi\colon \mathbf M\To \mathbf M$ that is not continuous.
 In particular, $\mathbf M$ does not have automatic homeomorphicity.
 Moreover, $\xi$ sends constants to constants, and hence $\xi$ lifts to a discontinuous automorphism of the corresponding clone. \end{theorem}

-\begin{proof} Let $(T^n)_{n\geq 2}$ be a sequence of relational symbols such that $T^n$ is $n$-ary for all $n\geq 2$.
-Consider the class of all finite structures in this language such that $T^n$ is interpreted as a totally symmetric $n$-ary relation of injective tuples, and let $(V_0;(S_0^n)_{n\geq 2})$ and $(V_1;(S_1^n)_{n\geq 2})$ be two copies of the Fra\"{i}ss\'{e} limit of this class with disjoint domains $V_0$ and $V_1$.
+\begin{proof} Let $(S^n)_{n\geq 2}$ be a sequence of relational symbols such that $S^n$ is $n$-ary for all $n\geq 2$.
+Consider the class of all finite structures in this language such that $S^n$ is interpreted as a totally symmetric $n$-ary relation of injective tuples, and let $(V_0;(S_0^n)_{n\geq 2})$ and $(V_1;(S_1^n)_{n\geq 2})$ be two copies of the Fra\"{i}ss\'{e} limit of this class with disjoint domains $V_0$ and $V_1$.
 Fix an isomorphism $\iota \colon V_0 \rightarrow V_1$ between them.
 Set $V:=V_0\cup V_1$ and $\alpha:=\iota\cup\iota^{-1}$; then $\alpha$ is a permutation on $V$ which is equal to its own inverse.
 For notational simplicity, we write $E_i:=S^2_i$, for $i\in\{0,1\}$; clearly, $(V_i,E_i)$ is isomorphic to the random graph.
-Let $E:=E_0\cup E_1\cup \{(v,\alpha(v))\; |\; v\in V \}$, and $S^n:=S^n_0\cup S^n_1$ for all $n\geq 3$.
+Let $E:=E_0\cup E_1\cup \{(v,\alpha(v))\; |\; v\in V \}$, and $S^n_{01}:=S^n_0\cup S^n_1$ for all $n\geq 3$.
 For any self-embedding $e$ of $(V_0;E_0)$, let $\bar{e}$ be the self-embedding of $(V;E)$ defined by $\bar e(v):=e(v)$ if $v\in V_0$, and $\bar e(v):=\alpha(e(\alpha(x)))$ if $v\in V_1$.
 Note that embeddings of the form $\bar{e}$ commute with $\alpha$, i.e., $\bar e\circ\alpha=\alpha\circ \bar e$.

 {\it Claim.} Let $f$ be a self-embedding of $(V;E)$.
 Then either there exists a self-embedding $e$ of $(V_0;E_0)$ such that $f=\bar e$ or $f=\alpha\bar{e}=\bar{e}\alpha$, or the range of $f$ is contained in $V_i$ for some $i\in \{0,1\}$.